Biden announces Israel-Hezbollah ceasefire agreement

 US President Joe Biden says the Israel-Hezbollah ceasefire agreement is ‘designed to be a permanent cessation of hostilities’.

-US President Joe Biden says Israel and Lebanon have accepted a US proposal to end the “devastating” Israel-Hezbollah conflict, setting the stage for a halt to nearly 14 months of cross-border fighting that has killed thousands of people.
+United States President Joe Biden says Israel and Lebanon have accepted a US proposal to end the “devastating” Israel-Hezbollah conflict, setting the stage for a halt to nearly 14 months of cross-border fighting that has killed thousands of people.

 In a televised address from Washington, DC, on Tuesday, Biden said the truce would begin at 4am local time (02:00 GMT) on Wednesday and that the agreement was “designed to be a permanent cessation of hostilities”.
+The agreement did not relate to the ongoing Israeli operations in Gaza.

-In a call with Biden, Lebanon’s caretaker Prime Minister Najib Mikati said he welcomed the US-brokered deal to end hostilities between Lebanese armed group Hezbollah and Israel, his office said in a statement.
+In a call with Biden, Lebanon’s caretaker Prime Minister Najib Mikati said he welcomed the US-brokered deal to end hostilities between the Lebanese armed group Hezbollah and Israel, his office said in a statement.

 Israeli Prime Minister Benjamin Netanyahu told the US president that his government had approved the truce and that he appreciated his “understanding that Israel will maintain its freedom of action in enforcing it”, his office said.

-As part of the ceasefire agreement, Israel will “gradually withdraw” its forces from southern Lebanon over the next 60 days, Biden said, and the Lebanese army and state security forces would deploy to the territory.
+As part of the ceasefire agreement, Israel will “gradually withdraw” its forces from southern Lebanon over the next 60 days, Biden said, and the Lebanese Army and state security forces would deploy to the territory.

 “Hezbollah’s terrorist infrastructure in southern Lebanon will not be allowed to be rebuilt,” he added.

-The announcement comes as Israel continues to bombard Lebanon, with Israeli warplanes pounding Beirut’s southern suburbs.
+Despite the anticipated announcement, Israel’s bombardment of Lebanon continued to rage on Tuesday, with Israeli warplanes pounding Beirut’s southern suburbs.

+Reporting from the Lebanese capital, Al Jazeera’s Zein Basravi said Israeli strikes continued in the minutes immediately after Biden spoke.

+“Right now, all of the politics we’ve heard in the last half hour to one hour, none of that matters,” Basravi said.
+“This evening, tonight in Beirut, in the capital of Lebanon, across multiple areas in this country, the war is still very much going.”

+“Within five minutes or so of Biden completing his speech, we heard loud explosions in Beirut.
+Once again, sirens started sounding in northern Israel,” he said.

+“In upper Galilee, Hezbollah fired a large amount of rockets across the border into Israeli territory, fulfilling a pledge that if the Israelis strike inside central Beirut, that Hezbollah will strike Israel,” he said.

-The Israeli military said one barrage of strikes had hit 20 targets in the city in just 120 seconds.
+Earlier in the day, the Israeli military said that one barrage of strikes had hit 20 targets in the city in just 120 seconds.

 Seven people were killed and 37 others wounded in Israeli attacks on a Beirut building housing displaced people, the National News Agency reported, citing Lebanon’s Ministry of Public Health.